jvaverka/jvaverka.github.io/posts/packages-versus-projects-in-julia/index.md

 +++
-title = "Packages Versus Projects in Julia" descr = "The distinction between Packages and Projects in the Julia development environment and how to get started with each." rss = "The distinction between packages and projects in the Julia development environment and how to get started with each." date = Date(2022, 1, 18) hascode = true tags = ["julia", "code"]
+title = "Packages Versus Projects in Julia" descr = "In the Julia ecosystem, there is a rather important distinction between Packages & Projects.
+Here I discuss their different characteristics and uses." rss = "In the Julia ecosystem, there is a rather important distinction between Packages & Projects.
+Here I discuss their different characteristics and uses." date = Date(2022, 1, 22) hascode = true tags = ["julia", "code"]
 +++